menu

 Picture this scene:

-Shavuot is also celebrated as the day that Moshe descended Mount Sinai with the Torah.
-There’s a Midrash that teaches that the Israelites slept in that morning, when they should have been awake, preparing themselves and eagerly awaiting the receiving of The Torah
+There’s a Midrash that says that the Israelites slept in late that morning, when they should have been awake, preparing themselves and eagerly awaiting the receiving of The Torah.

 The Zohar teaches that the eve of Shavuot is the wedding night of the Shekhinah (the feminine, creative aspect of God) to the male aspect, to unify and perfect the world.
-We stay up to celebrate with her and adorn her with jewels—and the way to do that is by studying Torah.
+We stay up to celebrate with Her and adorn Her with jewels—words of Torah—and the way to do that is by studying Torah.

 It’s said that the soul of every Jew who ever was and ever would be was present at the foot of the mountain on that day, so that each of us can truly say that we personally received the Torah.
 I believe that’s true, because it doesn’t take much effort for me to see myself there…

 And….like on almost every Jewish holiday, we feast.
-While these days many people try to offer healthy options—and vegan choices are becoming increasingly popular— if it’s made with dairy, it’s on the table.
+While these days many people try to offer healthy options—and vegan choices are becoming increasingly popular—it still holds true that, if it’s made with dairy, it’s on the table.
 Cheeseboards, lasagna, quiches, blintzes, and of course, the ubiquitous cheesecake.

 So, what’s with all the dairy?